kailash-manasarovar/statement/docs/timeline/2026/june.md

 - The sort of goal you can't just take off and put on, like an old coat.
 - I wish I could.
 - I'd be out of here like a shot.
+- I mean truly, the speed of it would be unprecedented.